 • Problem-Solving: Exceptional problem-solving skills are at the heart of a systems analyst's role.
 You'll need to identify problems within systems, analyze root causes, and design effective solutions.

-• Analytical Mindset: It is essential to dissect complex situations, identify patterns, and draw insightful conclusions.
+• Analytical Mindset: Dissecting complex situations, identifying patterns, and drawing insightful conclusions are essential.
 This analytical approach allows you to make informed decisions and recommendations.

 Communication